Chart your course to visit one of the world’s most spectacular coastlines.

 Tourism is a critical economic sector for Nova Scotia.
 Our properties are consistently among the most visited tourism destinations, including the top two being the Halifax and Lunenburg waterfronts, providing public access to the water’s edge, people, residents and visitors alike.

-More than 40 events were hosted on the waterfronts in 2016-17 around Halifax Harbour and in Lunenburg.
-And each year visitation increases, with more than 2.5 million visitors to the Halifax boardwalk last year.
-This year, to celebrate Canada 150, in partnership with Sail Training International and Rendez-Vous Naval de Quebec, Waterfront Development led Rendez-Vous 2017 Tall Ships Regatta for Nova Scotia.
-This not only occurred in Halifax but in 10 other outports around the Province.
+More than 40 events are hosted on the waterfronts around Halifax Harbour and in Lunenburg.
+And each year visitation increases, with more than 2.8 million visitors to the Halifax boardwalk last year.

 Image made By Scott Munn